MAhmedSA/Tower_oF_Hanoi/README.md

-# 🧩 Tower of Hanoi – Unity AI Solver
+# 🧩 Tower of Hanoi

 A Unity-based implementation of the **Tower of Hanoi** puzzle featuring manual gameplay, undo/redo support, and an **AI auto-solver** designed